renderorange/noise-web/README.md

 # noise-web

-web app to play and mix white, brown, and pink noise.
+web app to play and mix brown, pink, and white noise.

 ## AUTHOR